 Exam Tip: Gotchas

 Mismarking an order ticket is itself a violation, independent of whether the trade is suitable.
-The marking rule is under FINRA Rule 4514.
+The marking rule comes from FINRA's authorization records rule.

 The Limits of "Unsolicited"